samedyldrmdev/python-projects/README.md

 5 - [Voice Assistant](https://github.com/samettyldrm/python-projects/tree/main/voice-assistant) - _Voice assistant is a project that gives appropriate answers with the commands it receives._

-6 - [Request Module - Get](https://github.com/samettyldrm/python-projects/blob/main/request-module/requests-module-get.py) - _UK crime data with the get method of the request module._
+6 - Request Module

+- [Get Method](https://github.com/samettyldrm/python-projects/blob/main/request-module/requests-module-get.py) - _UK crime data with the get method of the request module._
+- [Post Method](https://github.com/samettyldrm/python-projects/blob/main/request-module/requests-module-get.py) - _Messi and Ronaldo graphical comparison with the post method of the request module._

 7 - [Opensea - Selenium](https://github.com/samettyldrm/python-projects/blob/main/opensea-selenium.py) - _My project where I pull data from Opensea Activity page using libraries such as Selenium and BeautifulSoup._